What is the Fruit of the Spirit?

 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.”
 John 15:5 NKJV

-You have to be aware of the influence of the Holy Spirit.
+Living in the fruit of the spirit means You are aware of the influence of the Holy Spirit.
 As a child of God, you’ll want to shape your life around the leadership of the Holy Spirit.
-Someone who walks in the Spirit patterns his life after Jesus Christ.
+Someone who walks in the Spirit patterns his or her life after Jesus Christ.
 It is a way of faith.

-Contrary to walking in the fruit of the spirit is following the fleshly desires that are second nature to us as human beings.
-These are laid out in the scriptures that immediately precede our lesson verses here.
+The opposite of walking in the fruit of the spirit is following the fleshly desires that are second nature to us as human beings.

 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
 Galatians 5:19-21